TaskarCenterAtUW/TDEI-template-datasvc-ts/README.md

 `2023/08/abc/def/attrib.zip`

 ### 6&7: Assigning the path and record id and inserting into DB
 An initial DTO (Data object) is created with the meta data along with the uploaded path, userID and the record ID.
-There is a check made to ensure the serviceId belongs to the organization.
+There is a check made to ensure the serviceId belongs to the project group.
 After the verification, the data is inserted into the DB.
 Queuemessage for upload is also scheduled here.

 ### 8:Response
 The recordID generated in step 4 is sent back as response to the user.